paulokuriki/api_for_rads/README.md

 From your terminal, run the command: `streamlit run webpage.py`

-A web page will be loaded in your browser where you can type any Chest X-Ray Report and the API will try to tell you if the report is normal or abnormal.
+A webpage will be loaded in your browser where you can type any Chest X-Ray Report and the API will classify if the report is normal or abnormal.

 ***